mautic/mautic-community-handbook/pages/13.contributing/docs.en.md

 ---
-title: 'How can I contribute to Mautic?'
+title: 'Contributing to Mautic'
-slug: how-can-i-contribute-to-mautic
+slug: contributing-to-mautic
 googletitle: 'How can I contribute to Mautic?'
 googledesc: 'So you want to contribute to Mautic?
 Great!
 We are so happy to welcome you to our Community!
 We have opportunities for many skillsets!'
 twitterenable: true